All Episodes

 It's not only an emotional attachment and the Democrat Party or liberalism comes first, it also is a determining factor in who they will associate with and who they will be friends with.

-This is this is not uh this is this is not just related to Jewish people or black people.
+This is not just related to Jewish people or black people.

 No, I agree.

-And when I have brought up, you know, you know, the fact of Jesse Jackson or Reverend Wright or Bill Ayrton, you know, they they really just rationalize it away and say, oh, well, he didn't really know.
+And when I have brought up, you know, the fact of Jesse Jackson or Reverend Wright or Bill Ayers, you know, they really just rationalize it away and say, oh, well, he didn't really know.

-They they have built this little cocoon of security in which they live, and something like that would shatter the cocoon and the alternate reality that they've set up.
+And something like that would shatter the cocoon and the alternate reality that they've said.

 They don't want to be challenged with that.

-Now, let me while I have you here.
+Now, let me, well, I have you here.

-There's a story here from uh Kansas City, a Reuters story.
+There's a story here from Kansas City, a Reuters story.

 Two weeks before an election that could install the first black U.S. president, scattered ugly incidents have reflected a deep residue of racism among some segments of white America.